The Virtues of Virtual Races

 Flexible cut-offs: Another perk of virtual races is that they aren’t designed to have race organizers, volunteers, and land managers on site to ensure your safety.
 For better or worse, these limited resources as well as time limitations for land use permits are often what dictate time cut-offs at aid stations and on the race course.
 By eliminating these essential race services, self-supported runners have more time to complete a given distance.

 Sherri Donohue (featured in the documentary above) and I have been working together for a number of years with the goal of completing a 100 mile race and earning a 100 mile buckle.
-She has been close in the past, and we had plans of her racing a flat, fast 100 miler with a generous cut off later this year.
+She has been close in the past, and we had plans of her racing a flat, fast 100 miler with a generous cut off in late 2020.
 Unfortunately, as has been the case with most races, her goal race was cancelled.
 Rather than shut down her training and call it a season, Sherri signed up for the Aravaipa Strong Virtual Race and set the goal of covering 100 miles within the designated timeframe.
 Without the pressure of a strict cut off, Sherri set out to cover the 100 mile distance over a certain number of days, but perhaps due to the flexibility of the race format she was actually able to complete the distance in less time than we had anticipated.
 She got in a groove and just kept rolling.
-Not only was this a positive, affirming race experience for her - it also served as a really solid week of race specific training that we can build upon for future challenges later in the year.
+Not only was this a positive, affirming race experience for her - it served as a really solid week of race specific training that we can build upon for future challenges later in the year.
 Additionally, Sherri's finish inspired others to believe that they, too, can do hard things.
 (See Sherri's finish in the highlight video below).